 Neck Hammock Price (and Discount Codes)

-I am unsure whether or not that code would work with the Amazon listing.
+I am unsure whether or not there are any codes that would work with the Amazon listing.
+Sometimes when I shop at Amazon, I see little “coupons” in the listing itself – so whether or not the folks at Neck Hammock do this on occasion is something I don’t know.
 In my experience, merchant coupons don’t always work when purchasing off Amazon.